eronsaxon/eronsaxon.github.io/about.md

 <Br>

- Summary: I have a PhD in Chemistry from the University of Wisconsin-Milwaukee under the supervision of Dr. Xiaohua Peng.
+ Summary: I have a BSc and PhD in Chemistry from the University of Wisconsin-Milwaukee under the supervision of Dr. Xiaohua Peng.
 My research and work was related to the design, synthesis and investigation of novel boron-based theranostic small molecules intended to be used as both selective anticancer prodrug and profluorophore agents.
 <Br>
 <Br>
 <html>